-This article is a “Blast from the Past”, before AMCs took over in 2008.
-Many lenders will now allow residential trainees to sign on their own so few fee appraisers hire trainees.
-However, the advice is still useful.
-I have updated the links.
+AMCs took over residential appraisals in 2008.
+Many lenders will now not allow residential trainees to sign on their own so few fee appraisers hire trainees.
+Most require that you have a residential certification and 5 years of experience.
+However, the Advice for appraiser trainees below is useful.

 To keep up on what’s happening in appraising, sign up for my free emails at www.appraisaltoday.com